goldkelowna/Dice/readme.txt

-Here are some dice pics.
+Here are some ugly dice pics.